 - Other community-centered science activities

-ASTC’s new Community Science Initiative is an interconnected set of funded programs under ASTC’s second strategic pillar designed to support our members in leveraging community-science approaches so that they can lead with their communities in responding to societal trends.
+ASTC’s Community Science Initiative is an interconnected set of funded programs under ASTC’s second strategic pillar designed to support our members in leveraging community-science approaches so that they can join with their communities in responding to societal trends.
 This initiative will:

-- Build capacity within ASTC members and their workforce to address community priorities through Community Science generally, and public dialogue and deliberation programs specifically
+- Build capacity within ASTC-member institutions and their workforce to address community priorities through Community Science generally, and public dialogue and deliberation programs specifically

 - Create a framework and documentation of experimental models for Community Science that can be funded, evaluated, and replicated